-Iced Tea preferences are as personal as cornbread recipes depending on where you live in this great country of ours.
+Homemade Mint Iced Tea preferences are as personal as cornbread recipes, depending on where you live in this great country of ours.
 Whether you drink it hot or cold, sweet or plain, nobody will argue that iced tea rules in the summer.

 The fresh mint my husband planted in the garden last year is making its appearance.
 The sight of those bright green, fragrant leaves always makes me think of summer on Gilberts Creek.
 My husband and I live next to the Kentucky River in a valley.
-Winter keeps us and our neighbors from venturing out much, summer is our time to enjoy the beauty of where we live together.
+Winter keeps our neighbors and us from venturing out much; summer is our time to enjoy the beauty of where we live together.

-- 2 quarts (8 cups) water, plus two cups cold water, divided
+- Two quarts (8 cups) water, plus two cups cold water, divided

 - 1/2 large lemon cut into slices

-- Boil the 2 quarts of water, add the tea bag.
-Let tea steep about 10 minutes or until the tea is as strong as you like it.
+- Boil the 2 quarts of water, add the teabag.
+Let the tea steep for about 10 minutes or until the tea is as strong as you like it.